The Proxmox VE cluster manager

 After logging in, it is now time to create our cluster.
 The commands below are used to create a Proxmox cluster.

-Currently the cluster creation has to be done on the console, you can login to the Proxmox VE node via ssh.
+Note: Changing the hostname and IP is not possible after cluster creation.
+Currently, the cluster creation has to be done on the console, you can log in to the Proxmox VE node via ssh.

 pvecm create <cluster_name>